jayyeung/portfolio-web-2.0/data/articles/rebuilding-portfolio.md

 tags: ['Personal', 'Redesign', 'Learning', 'Portfolio']
 ---

-(This article's still in progress!
-Posting it cause it's the first article)

----

 <start>There were a lot of things</start> I didn't like about my previous portfolio.
 The biggest issues were that I overestimated the content I needed to finish my website.
 Let me explain the things I tried to fix in this new portfolio:

 For some reference, here's my [old portfolio](https://jasonyeung-old.netlify.com).